10 Most Potent Magic Mushrooms

 Following is the list of the 10 most potent magic mushrooms — meaning psilocybin-containing fungi.
 Keeping in mind that not all species have been analyzed.
 Scientific knowledge around psilocybin-containing mushrooms is limited due to legal restrictions in many parts of the world, researchers requiring permits and/or licenses to be able to work with specimens, cultures and the tryptamines they produce.

-FROM OUR PARTNER: Get Your Own Mushroom Grow Kit Here
+WANT TO SAVE MONEY IN THE LONG RUN?
+Get Your Own Mushroom Grow Kit Here

 Many species are reported with the maximum known potency.
 It is important to keep in mind there is a range of potency, and the reported maximum may not be the full maximum potency a species is capable of.